yogeshbishtt/EDA/README.md

  ![Gender](/Outputs/product_2.png)

  **From above graphs we can see that most of the sold products are from Food, Clothing and Electronics category.**

+ ### CONCLUSION
+ **Married women age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.**